El-Rufai to participate in maiden Kaduna Marathon on Nov. 21

-Gov. Nasiru El-Rufai of Kaduna State on Saturday, says the state is making arrangements to host a half-marathon on Nov.
+Gov. Nasiru El-Rufai of Kaduna State says the state is making arrangements to host a half-marathon on Nov.
 21, 2020, tagged ‘Kaduna Runs’.

 According to him, the maiden marathon will hold annually, and is meant to discover talents and attract investors to the state.